gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 In this advanced tutorial, you’ll learn how to use Gatsby to build the UI for a basic e-commerce site that can accept payments, with Stripe as the backend for processing payments.
 Benefits of using Gatsby for e-commerce sites include the following:

-- Security inherent in static sites
+- Security inherent in static sites.
-- Blazing fast performance when your pages are converted from React into static files
+- Blazing fast performance when your pages are converted from React into static files.
-- Easy to host
+- Easy to host.

 You can see the working demo hosted here: https://gatsby-ecommerce.netlify.com/

 # Prerequisites

-- Since this is a more advanced tutorial, building a site with Gatsby before will likely make this tutorial less time-consuming ([see the main tutorial here](/tutorial/))
+- Since this is a more advanced tutorial, building a site with Gatsby before will likely make this tutorial less time-consuming ([see the main tutorial here](/tutorial/)).
 - Stripe account: [register for an account here](https://dashboard.stripe.com/register)
 - AWS account (free tier that covers anywhere from several thousand to a million requests per month): [register for an account here](https://aws.amazon.com/free/?sc_channel=PS&sc_campaign=acquisition_US&sc_publisher=google&sc_medium=cloud_computing_b&sc_content=aws_account_e_control_q32016&sc_detail=create%20an%20aws%20account&sc_category=cloud_computing&sc_segment=102882721242&sc_matchtype=e&sc_country=US&s_kwcid=AL!4422!3!102882721242!e!!g!!create%20an%20aws%20account&ef_id=Wd_k7wAAAVgVBk9m:20180604172833:s)
-- Willingness to navigate around janky AWS UIs
+- Willingness to navigate around janky AWS UIs.

 ## How does Gatsby work with Stripe and AWS?